-Sight Words are also called High Frequency Words.
+Sight word sentences consist of sight words, which are also called High Frequency Words.

 First, they are words that are used often, but in many cases are not spelled the way that they sound.
 The word CAT is spelled the way that it sounds, C-A-T.

 The word FROM is not.

 If you ask an early learner how to write FROM, they will probably write F-R-U-M, the way that it sounds.

 Secondly, sight words don’t typically fall into a word family.
 A word family is a list of words that have the same spelling pattern, such as BAKE, CAKE, RAKE, etc.